Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 ```C
 void replace(string arg, const char* pattern, const char* filling, int occurrance)
 ```
 Is used for raplacing a section of the string.
 It replaces based on a pattern like "this is going to be replaced", but only if the string actualy contains the given pattern.
-Last parameter determines how meny occurrances should be replaced.
+Last parameter determines how many occurrances should be replaced.
 If the parameter is NULL or 0, all of the occurrances going to be replaced.
 * **arg** - any kind of string
 * **pattern** - portion of the string, which we want to replace (case sensitive)
 * **filling** - the replaced portion is going to be replaced with this